-WebmailWorld is a browser extension that it will change the homepage for your web browser to WebmailWorld New Tab.
+WebmailWorld is a browser extension that will change the homepage for your web browser to WebmailWorld New Tab.

 The WebmailWorld extension is installed by the users, whether that is knowingly or not.
 Often, this type of program is offered through advertisements or bundled with other software, leaving the user puzzled where this software came from.